 Leave extra time if you use another bank to send us a payment, or make a repayment on a non-business day or outside our normal processing times - your repayment will be applied on the date we process it, which may be later than the day you arranged it.

-If a repayment by cheque or account transfer is dishonoured, we treat it as if never made.
+If a repayment made by any method is dishonoured, we treat it as if never made.